josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 - which gates the horse opens;
 - what data the horse carries;
 - what decisions the horse influences;
+- who can alter the horse after deployment;
+- what dependencies prevent the horse from being replaced;
 - and who is liable when the horse kicks someone.

+This is why procurement cannot be treated as merely administrative plumbing.

+Where procurement choices determine who can operate, inspect, modify, audit, or replace consequential public infrastructure, procurement becomes part of the control architecture.

 ---